claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use as ingredient for**: _Spells_
 **Crafting Value (when used as ingredient)**: _500 GP_
 **Use**: _Activate_
-**Description**: The Keeper of Blight is a spirit overtaken by rot.
-Their magic is still present in their staff.
+**Description**: The Keeper of Blight is a spirit overtaken by rot, whose magic is still present in their staff.
 The staff deals 1d8 Bludgeoning damage or 1d10 Bludgeoning damage when wielded as a two-handed weapon, and deals an additional 1d6 Necrotic damage on a hit.
-You can also use this weapon as a focus for your spells.
-The staff has 5 charges.
+You can also use this weapon as a focus for your spells. <br><br>The staff has 5 charges.
 You can spend 1 charge to cast the spell Blight.
 Alternatively, you can spend 1 charge to create Frenzying Spores, with which you target a creature you can see 30 ft from you and they make a DC 16 Wisdom Saving Throw.
 On a failure, the target takes 3d6 Psychic damage, and they must take a Reaction to attack a creature you decide that is within range of the attack.
-On a successful save they take half damage and no additional effect.
-Alternatively, you can spend 1 charge to create a 60 ft radius field of fungi that lasts for 1 minute.
-For the duration, creatures in the area (including you) have the Poisoned condition, and the area is Difficult Terrain.
-Once the charges are all spent, the staff will create a 5 ft wide circle of large fungi, and crumble to dust.
-The fungi can be harvested for 3 vials of Rotting Spores.
-Alternatively, so long as the staff has at least 2 charges, you can use it as 500 GP worth in materials towards the 2000 GP necessary to craft a Staff of Decay (Rare).
+On a successful save they take half damage and no additional effect. <br><br>Alternatively, you can spend 1 charge to create a 60 ft radius field of fungi that lasts for 1 minute.
+For the duration, creatures in the area (including you) have the Poisoned condition, and the area is Difficult Terrain. <br><br>Once the charges are all spent, the staff will create a 5 ft wide circle of large fungi, and crumble to dust.
+The fungi can be harvested for 3 vials of Rotting Spores. <br><br>Alternatively, so long as the staff has at least 2 charges, you can use it as 500 GP worth in materials towards the 2000 GP necessary to craft a Staff of Decay (Rare).